-Raw coffee, before being imported into Italy, undergoes processing still on the plantation.
+Raw coffee, before being imported to Italy, undergoes processing still on the plantation.

-These activities are essential to allow the roaster to roast the coffee at its best, having a bean ready for "cooking".
+They are essential to allow the roaster to be able to roast the coffee as best as possible, having a bean ready for “cooking.”

 But how is coffee processed after harvest?
-What methods are there?
-And what taste differences do they present in the cup?
+What methods exist?
+And what taste differences do they then present in the cup?

 There are 2 main methods of processing raw coffee:

 The beans are spread out in the sun to dry, still contained within the drupes, or cherries found on the coffee plant.

 At the end of the drying process they are hulled , that is, the husk and pulp are removed, extracting and preserving only the grains.